Board of Trustees

 After starting a family, Ryan re-located to the south coast where he became Pilotage Manager and Deputy Harbourmaster at Southampton, it was here that he managed a team of 70 marine pilots and pilot launch crews and over saw the introduction of a new pilot station in Gosport and a new pilot training scheme including simulation and utilisation of technology to improve the pilotage experience.

-Ryan now lives in Godalming, Surrey with his wife and daughter after re-locating back from the South coast.
-When at home he enjoys running along the river Wey, cycling and all activities that an active four-year-old daughter bring to life.
+Ryan now lives in Godalming, Surrey with his wife and children after re-locating back from the South coast.
+When at home he enjoys running along the river Wey and cycling.

 Captain Jerry Kinder